 When you already know that speed has become all-pervasive in our lives, why disregard the slow Page Load Speed of your website?

 What is Google Recommended Page Load Time?

-According to Google, <3 seconds is the recommended page load time for websites on both mobile and desktop devices.
+The recommended page load time for websites on both mobile and desktop devices<3 seconds, says Google.
 However, the search engine giant says, the current average load time of web pages on mobile devices is 22 seconds.

 If you analyze some of the top traffic-driving websites on the internet, you may find a similar pattern – they all have a load speed fewer than 4 seconds.
 If you’re frustrated while driving through slow-moving traffic, you would be even more frustrated when browsing a slow loading website.

 Unlike slow-moving traffic, when it comes to the web, you have multiple options.
 If you end up on a website with poor page load speed, you can always go back to the search engine and choose the immediate competitor.

 If this is not the case, you can directly type the address of another website that provides similar services and access it.

 If you’re a website owner, put this in perspective of your target audience.
 If you have a website that takes more than three seconds to load, you may be doing a favor to your competitors by redirecting your target users.

 According to a study conducted by AKAMAI in 2018, the traditional Page Load Speed timing has to be revamped as the users’ expectations have grown along with the page complexity.
 The study says that an average internet user in 2018 expects the web page to be fully interactive as soon as it loads.